AndrewBanks10/create-react-project/README.md

 ## Simplicity with Programming React Components Using Create-react-project
 As shown above, to create react components using create-react-project you only need to program these five simple items.
 1. Define your component state variables under defaultState.
-2. Define your component UI service functions in uiServiceFunctions.
+2. Define your component UI service functions in uiServiceFunctions and external event triggered service functions in externalServiceFunctions.
 3. Define your business code.
-3. Define your react component with jsx as a simple stateless component.
+4. Define your react component with jsx as a simple stateless component.
-4. Write your test code.
+5. Write your test code.

 ## Demos Featuring this React Project Creator
 [react-causality-redux-vscode-template](https://github.com/AndrewBanks10/react-causality-redux-vscode-template)